aleph-im/pyaleph/docs/protocol/messages/index.rst

 ********
 Messages
 ********

-Aleph.im messages are the core of the Aleph networking model.
+All data transfered over the aleph.im network are aleph messages and represent the core of the Aleph networking model.

 Message can be:

-- received on the REST or other API interfaces
+- sent and received on the REST or other API interfaces
 - exchanged on the peer-to-peer network
 - stored on the underlying chains